houyi1110/OCDX-Engine-Group5/use-cases/Generate-Upload-Manifest.md

 # Generate or Upload Manifest

 ## Description
-After a user has uploaded the dataset and any SNC files, they will have one of two options.
+After a user has uploaded the dataset and any SNC (Scripts, Notes & Configuration) files, they will have one of two options.
 If a complete OCDX Manifest is already avaliable to the user, the file can be uploaded directly.
 Otherwise, the user will manually fill our a manifest form with the necessary specifications.
 In both cases, the manifest must be complete before the dataset and SNC files are saved.

 ## Fucntional Requirements
 1. Buttons to "Generate Manifest" and "Upload Manifest"